What Is Nesting in Pregnancy?

 • Avoid climbing ladders or standing on furniture.

-• Delegate tasks to your partner, friends, and family when possible.
+• Delegate tasks to your partner, friends, or family when possible.